thephpleague/uri-src/docs/components/7.0/urlsearchparams.md

 | `URLSearchParams::size` property | `URLSearchParams::size()`method |
 | `URLSearchParams::forEach()`     | `URLSearchParams::each()`       |

-<p class="message-notice">As per the specification the class is mutable.</p>
+<p class="message-notice">As per the specification, the class is mutable.</p>
-<p class="message-notice">As per the specification encoding is done following the <code>application/x-www-form-urlencoded</code> rules</p>
+<p class="message-notice">As per the specification, encoding is done following the <code>application/x-www-form-urlencoded</code> rules</p>

 ## Usage

 ### Instantiation

-To instantiate a new instance you can use the default constructor which follow the specification or one of the more specialized named constructors to avoid subtle bugs described below:
+To get a new instance, you can use the default constructor, which follows the specification or one of the more specialized named constructors to avoid subtle bugs described below:

 - The `URLSearchParams::new` instantiate from a query; the `?` delimiter if present will be ignored.